cosmos72/stmx/README.md

-  This composability property has an important consequence: transactional code, possibly written by different people for unrelated purposes, can be combined into larger transactions without modifying it - actually, without looking at the source code at all - as long as it all uses the same STM library.
+  This composability property has an important consequence: transactional code, possibly written by different people for unrelated purposes, can be combined into larger transactions without modifying it - actually, without looking at the source code at all - as long as it all uses the same transactional library.

-  The STM machinery will guarantee that transactions intermediate status, where an atomic block is half-way through its job, will **never** be visible to other transactions.
+  The STMX machinery will guarantee that transactions intermediate status, where an atomic block is half-way through its job, will **never** be visible to other transactions.